s7manth/tp/docs/UserGuide.md

 Some additional examples are shown below:

 * CS2103T groups can be `W12-1` to represent the Wednesday 12PM time slot, group 1.
-* CS2101 groups can be `G02` to represent the tutorial group 2 according to EduRec/NUSmods
+* CS2101 groups can be `G02` to represent sectional class #2 according to the conventions followed by the module in EduRec/NUSmods
 * If you are handling only one group, a simple description like `lab` or `tutorial` can suffice.

 <br>